How to create a business financial model

 Here’s a getting started guide on scenario modelling.

-Getting started with your financial model can be a daunting task, especially if you’ve got a new or complex business.
+Getting started with your financial model can be a daunting task, especially if you’ve got a new or complex business, which is where a financial modelling software can help.
 The trick is to take things slow, write down all the elements of your business and ensure you’re being as accurate as possible with your figures.

 It’s hard work but pays off in the end with the limitless potential a well-built model provides.